PhpUnitsOfMeasure/php-units-of-measure/README.md

 // would print 1.87757, which is 6.16 feet in meters.
 ```

 Having this abstraction allows you to create interfaces that accept physical quantities without requiring them to be in a particular unit.
-For example, this function assumes the height is a float of a particular unit (presumably feet):
+For example, this function assumes the height is a float of a particular unit (presumably feet), and is therefore indesirably tied to a specific unit of measure:

 ``` php
 // Tied to a specific unit of measure